-Health illiteracy is often cited as one reason why patients fail to follow their doctors’ instructions.
+Lack of health literacy is often cited as one reason why patients fail to follow their doctors’ instructions.
 It makes sense.
-If you can’t understand what your doctor is talking about and you are too embarrassed to say so or too pressured by the physician’s time constraints to get a word in edgewise, then not doing what you are told is a logical outcome.
+If you can’t understand what your doctor is talking about then not doing what you are told is a logical outcome.
+The problem is further compounded when you are too embarrassed to say that you don’t get it or too pressured by the physician’s time constraints to get a word in edgewise.

 Health illiteracy extends way beyond failure to follow doctors’ instructions.
 We may see our physician once or twice a year—or more frequently if we have an acute or chronic condition.
 But we, as individuals, make hundreds of decisions each day that favorably (or unfavorably) impact our health: